THONEPANYA/THONEPANYA/README.md

 - 🌱 I’m currently learning English And IT (Information Technology) at Lao-Top College
 - 💞️ I’m looking to collaborate on Future
 - 📫 How to reach me Gmail/Discord
-- 😄 Pronouns: THONE
+- 😄 Pronouns: THONE/TONY
-- ⚡ Fun fact: I like to learn Computer Language
+- ⚡ Fun fact: I like to learn Computer Language, I just want to document my growth in this area.

 <!---
 THONEPANYA/THONEPANYA is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.